intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 Note: Only the steps starting with '*you must*' are strictly required -- but following the others is usually in your own interest.

- * Are you facing an issue with a Linux kernel a hardware or software vendor provided?
-Then in almost all cases you are better off to stop reading this document and reporting the issue to your vendor instead, unless you are willing to install the latest Linux version yourself.
-Be aware the latter will often be needed anyway to hunt down and fix issues.
+.. _intro_repisbs:

+* Be aware:

+  * You should report issues using a Linux kernel that is both really fresh and vanilla.
+That often means that you will have to remove software that requires externally developed kernel modules and install the newest upstream Linux development kernel yourself.

+  * There is a decent chance you will have to report the problem by email, in which case your email address will become part of public archives.

+  * You might need to patch and build your own kernel to help developers debug and fix the bug.

+ If these three aspects sound too demanding, consider reporting the issue to your Linux distributor or hardware manufacturer instead.

+ [:ref:`details <intro_repiref>`]

  * Perform a rough search for existing reports with your favorite internet search engine; additionally, check the archives of the `Linux Kernel Mailing